-(FLT410) From Buon Vino this Mini Jet Wine Filter is perfect for filtering 5 to 20 gallons of wine at a time.
+Buon Vino Mini Jet Wine Filter is perfect for filtering 5 to 20 gallons of wine at a time.
 The Mini Jet Wine Filter even filters 5 gallons of wine in about 20 minutes.
-This kit is simple to operate and has a motorized pump that is self-priming.
+This wine filter is simple to operate and has a motorized pump that is self-priming.
 Just turn it on!
 The Buon Vino Mini Jet Wine Filter utilizes three 5” by 5” square filter pads available in three different grades of coarseness.
 There is a built in drip tray to eliminate mess and make cleanup a breeze.
-Filters to the same level of clarity as larger commercial units - just in smaller volumes.
+This Buon Vino Mini Jet filter will filter down to the same level of clarity as larger commercial units - just in smaller volumes.
 This Wine Filter kit comes with all the hoses, fittings and directions you will need.
-This product is shipped immediately from stock and pads are not included.
-Buon Vino model MJT93089 Click here to order filter pads for the Mini Jet Filter System.
+This product is shipped immediately from stock.
+Pads are not included.
+Click here to order filter pads for the Mini Jet Filter System.

 Q Charlie (Oceanside, CA)

 I was thinking about ordering the MiniJet Filtering System.
 However, I have a few questions.
 Does it require 3 filters each time you filter with it?
 Also, if using a filtering system does that mean you don`t have to wait quite as long to bottle since you are filtering out the particles?